gsalaman/astro_notes/journal.md

 # Intro
 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).
 ******

+# 4-15-26 Nightime setup nots
+1) iPolar on windows tends to "hide" windows.
+I like the Mac version better.
+But, no issues with calibration.
+Put in the window center from the Mac, and it's nuts on.
+2) Not enough USB ports!
+Now that I'm polar aligned, I'm gonna unplug iPolar and plug in commander.
+3)
 # 4-13-26 NINA installation notes
 1st want ASCOM platform itself.
 That needed .net which took a while.
 Then Nina.